Naresh-kumar-1010/Extracting-Business-Card-Data/README.md

 features, optimizing the code, and fixing bugs.
 You can also add user authentication and authorization to make the application more secure.

-#Result of the project
+# Result of the project

-Results:
 The result of the project would be a Streamlit application that allows users to upload an image of a business card and extract relevant information from it using easyOCR.
 The extracted information would include the company name, card holder name,